-In octobre 2004,
+In october 2004,

-he was named a Knight of Malta and
+he was named a Knight of the Order of Malta and

-in January 2005 received a silver medal for his charitable work with the order.
+in January 2005 received a silver medal for his charitable work with the Order.

 On 14 January 2010, Stäubli was

 awarded an honorary degree from the University of Human Sciences in Bishkek.
 On

 1 April 2011, he was also named Personal Adviser to the Kyrgyzstan Minister of

 Justice and on 10 May 2011 Personal Adviser to the Dean of the Arabaev State

 University in Birshkek, in a mandate that expired in 2019.

 On 18 january 2012

-the government of the Republic of Liberia
+the Government of the Republic of Liberia

 On 27 june 2012